seisatsu/Tsunagari/doc/sphinx/chapter_2.rst

 Anatomy of a World File
 =======================

 The Tsunagari Tile Engine is an interpreter for "world files", self-contained packages which consist of game data.
-World files themselves are simply zip archives with a ".world" file suffix.
+World files themselves are simply zip archives with a ".world" file suffix (suffix not required).
 Inside these packages are several kinds of data, which together describe a game world.
 The different kinds of data files found inside a game world are described below.

 World File Contents
 -------------------

 * World Descriptor: An XML file which must be named "world.conf", and must be present in the root directory of a world file.
 This file contains the base settings needed for the engine to initialize a game world.
 * Player Descriptor: An XML file, of which exactly one must be present in a world file.
 This file contains initial settings for the player character, including movement speed, sprite data, and sound effects.
-* NPC Descriptors: XML files, which contain the initial settings for a non-player-character, including movement speed, sprite data, and event script references for its AI.
+* NPC Descriptors: XML files, which contain the initial settings for a non-player-character, including movement speed, sprite data, and sound effects.
 * Audio Files: OGG Vorbis format audio files, with a ".oga" file suffix.
 These files contain sound effects and music.
 * Tile/Sprite Sheets: PNG or JPEG format image files.
 Each of these files contain a sheet of tile graphics or sprite frames.
 * Area Descriptors: XML files with a ".tmx" file suffix, which follow the TMX Map Format specification.
 Each of these files describe a single game world area.
 They are authored with the Tiled Map Editor, the use of which is described in a later chapter.